Aram Kalenian Award

 "See a need, invent a solution, apply for a patent, start a business, and employ.
 Get that business up on its feet, and go back to inventing.
 That is how to give back to society."Aram Kalenian '33

 This single award will be given annually or every other year on a competitive basis and the recipient(s) will be the holder(s) of the 'Kalenian Award' in the year given.
 The duration of the award shall not exceed 18 months and will be a grant of $20,000.
 It may be given to an individual or group involved in the invention of a product in order to assist in the process of moving the invention toward commercialization.

 The award may be given to support innovative ideas or the development of commercial products.
 Ideally, the recipients should be either a part of an existing small business enterprise or in the process of trying to establish a small business.

 This is not only a nice monetary award, it is a good exercise to improve communication skills.
 A very concise " who am I--- this is my idea---this is how it will benefit society---this is what I need to achieve my goals " would be much appreciated.

 This is not a business plan contest.
-We receive many ideas for many different markets and it is difficult to select one winner.
-We encourage those that do not win to continue innovating, to enter other competitions, and to seek mentoring.
+We receive many high quality ideas in diverse market applications and it is difficult to select one winner.
 Applicants may resubmit proposals if they do not win the previous year.

 Proposals are encouraged for project types that: